 This key introductory OU level 1 module provides a gentle start to the study of mathematics.
 It will help you to integrate mathematical ideas into your everyday thinking and build your confidence in using and learning mathematics.
 You’ll cover statistical, graphical, algebraic, trigonometric and numerical concepts and techniques, and be introduced to mathematical modelling.
 Formal calculus is not included and you are not expected to have any previous knowledge of algebra.
-The skills introduced will be needed if you plan to study more mathematics modules, such as Essential mathematics 1 (MST124), and are also useful in other areas, such as computing, science, technology, social science, humanities, business and education.
+The skills introduced will be needed if you plan to study more mathematics modules, such as Essential mathematics 1 (MST124), and are also required in other areas, such as computing, economics, science, technology, social science, humanities, business and education.

 What you will study